top of page

-What Is The Ban On Styrofoam?
+What Is The Ban On EPS?

 New York kickstarted January 2022 with a ban on expanded Polystyrene foam containers and “packing peanuts” used for cushioning with online deliveries.
 Banning single-use plastics is becoming more and more widespread, starting with plastic bags and straws.
-While dozens of US cities and counties have banned Styrofoam food packaging, peanuts, and coolers, (most are in California) as of today, there are only eight state-level bans in Colorado, Main, Maryland, New York, New Jersey, Vermont, Virginia, and Washington State.
+While dozens of US cities and counties have banned EPS food packaging, peanuts, and coolers, (most are in California) as of today, there are only eight state-level bans in Colorado, Main, Maryland, New York, New Jersey, Vermont, Virginia, and Washington State.

 In 2017 when the U.S withdrew from the Paris Climate Accord, grassroots organizations sprung into action, doubling their efforts to push conscious consumerism.
 To date, most cities and states have community-driven advocacy groups pushing for environmental legislation on a local level.
-You guessed it, one of the products receiving the most attention is Styrofoam, and it’s no wonder why.
+You guessed it, one of the products receiving the most attention is EPS, and it’s no wonder why.

-The Pros And Cons of Styrofoam
+The Pros And Cons of EPS

 Pros

 • Expanded Polystyrene provides top-quality lightweight insulation.
 That’s why it’s so prevalent in the foodservice industry.
-You can serve piping hot coffee in a Styrofoam cup, and it’ll maintain the heat all while preventing your fingers from burning.
+You can serve piping hot coffee in a EPS cup, and it’ll maintain the heat all while preventing your fingers from burning.
 Better yet, it’ll keep your to-go food warm or cold until you have the chance to eat it, providing a solution to keep food fresh for longer.
-Styrofoam is moldable, making it easy to create various containers in all shapes and sizes.
+EPS is moldable, making it easy to create various containers in all shapes and sizes.
 On top of that, it weighs less than paper, making it an easy solution for cushioning in packages.

 Cons

 • You can recycle only some forms of Polystyrene, but it’s incredibly costly.
 Most local recycling plants aren’t equipped with the right machinery.
-On top of that, recycled Styrofoam can’t be used again in the foodservice industry, defeating the whole purpose of recycling in the first place.
+On top of that, recycled EPS can’t be used again in the foodservice industry, defeating the whole purpose of recycling in the first place.

-Top Five Styrofoam Alternatives
+Top Five EPS Alternatives

 1. Cruz Foam